Pop art artists dominated the 90's era when it came to the art world, especially in New York.

 by: Ben Allen

 The beginnings of American Pop Art were in New York in the early 1990s, where artists such as Robert Rauschenberg, George G. W. Bush, and John Cage, as well as artists such as James O'Hare, John Carpenter, David Hockney, Paul Gauguin, Richard Avedon, Andy Warhol, Frank Gehry, Michael Krieger, and others, were exhibited from the very beginning.
-American pop artists, many of whom had just come to New York from the Midwest, but all had something in common.
+American pop artists.

 The term "Pop Art" was coined by Lawrence Alloway to indicate art based on the popular culture of its time and believing in its power of the image.
 How far can Pop Art go before it can be quoted to be confused with other art forms such as pop music, pop culture, or even art history?